pedrorenzo/ticket-api/README.md

     ]
 }
 ```
-Returns 200 and a JSON object with the company ID and a list of tickets associated with it.
-Returns an empty list if the companyId is not found in the database (Please check project assumptions 1).
+* Returns 200 and a JSON object with the company ID and a list of tickets associated with it.
+* Returns an empty list if the companyId is not found in the database (Please check project assumptions).

 ### GET /tickets/:ticketId
 Get information about a specific ticket (from the requirements: As a support agent I want to see all the information about a ticket including all comments in a
 detail view).

 #### Request
 ```shell
 curl --location --request GET 'http://localhost:8081/tickets/4?include=comments'
 ```
-*ticketId*: the ID of the ticket (required).
+* *ticketId*: the ID of the ticket (required).
-*include*: an optional parameter to include comments in the response.
+* *include*: an optional parameter to include comments in the response.

 #### Response
 ```json